 - The recovery strategies and the need for digitalization in the post-pandemic economy

 We’ll look at crisis communication as a crisis response strategy that will help businesses maintain interest and brand awareness during the pandemic, setting the stage for recovery and preparation for the new age of business operations.

 Crisis management is the process businesses develop to improve reaction time and response efficiency to an unexpected disruptive event, be it internal such a user privacy breach or external such as a pandemic.

-Crisis management is an important part of a brand’s PR strategy.
+PR & branding agencies treat crisis management is an important part of a brand’s PR strategy.